Russia's Bolshoi ballet chief left nearly blind by acid attack

 “I hope the next time we see him, it will not be as a patient in Germany but after he has already returned,” she said.

-In court, Dmitrichenko has said Filin had saved the best roles and salary-boosting grants for his own favourites, pushing into the wings those opposed to the artistic director’s attempts to modernise traditional Russian ballet.
+In court, Dmitrichenko has said Filin had saved the best roles and salary-boosting grants for his own favorites, pushing into the wings those opposed to the artistic director’s attempts to modernize traditional Russian ballet.

 The theatre’s management refused to talk about the ouster of top ballet dancer Nikolai Tsiskaridze, once a fierce critic of Filin, whose contract is not being renewed at the end of this month for reasons the Bolshoi has not yet explained.